rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 >  * Document your system.
 Make the dependencies between components clear.
 >  * Handle error cases.
 How the client should react when RPC server is down?
 >
 > When in doubt avoid RPC.
-If you can, you should use an asynchronous pipeline -
+If you can, you should use an asynchronous
-> where instead of RPC-like blocking, the results are asynchronously pushed to a next
+> pipeline - instead of RPC-like blocking, the results are asynchronously
-> computation stage.
+> pushed to a next computation stage.

 ### Callback queue

 In general doing RPC over RabbitMQ is easy.
-A client sends a request message and a server replies with a response message.

-In order to receive a response we need to send a 'callback' queue address with the request, let's try it:
+A client sends a request message and a server replies with a response message.In order to receive a response we need to send a 'callback' queue address with the request, let's try it:

     :::python
     result = channel.queue_declare(auto_delete=True)